drbitboy/vj/README.md

 vj.py

-- Simple PySPICE-based Python script to determine the Venus crossings of the equator of Jupiter from  to 2100
+- Simple PySPICE-based Python script to determine the Venus crossings of the equator of Jupiter from 1901 to 2100

-Uses
+Uses:

 - PySPICE package (import spice - see https://github.com/rca/PySPICE)